-For the other direction, we assume that we are given a drawing of $G^*(\Phi)$ onto two planes.
+For the other direction, we assume that we are given a drawing of $G^*(\Phi)$ on two planes.
+Obviously, these planes intersect as otherwise the intersection line gadgets contained in $G^*(\Phi)$ could not be drawn.
 Lemma~\ref{lem:intersectionLineGadget} shows that the clause-vertices lie on the intersection line of the two planes, while the variable-vertices and the blocking caterpillar cannot lie on the intersection line.
 The vertices of each variable completely lie on one plane: Since they are connected, one of them had to be placed on the intersection line otherwise to prevent edges running outside of the planes.
 Similarly the blocking caterpillar is only on one of the planes; we call this plane $\PT$, the other one $\PF$.

 To get a \OITSAT assignment for $\Phi$, we now set the variables that are drawn on $\PT$ to true and those on $\PF$ to false.
-Obviously every clause gadget can have at most one neighbor in each of the four half-planes.
+Obviously, every clause gadget can have at most one neighbor in each of the four half-planes.
 Since each clause is adjacent to a vertex of the blocking caterpillar in one of the half-planes of $\PT$, it is connected to at most one variable in $\PT$; that is, each clause contains at most one true variable.
 On the other hand, only two variables of the clause can be drawn on $\PF$, so there are at most two false variables in each clause.
 Together this yields that there is exactly one true variable in each clause and thus we constructed a feasible \OITSAT assignment for $\Phi$. \end{proof}